elastic/cloud-on-k8s/CONTRIBUTING.md

 1. Run your code through [goimports](https://godoc.org/golang.org/x/tools/cmd/goimports) (you can use `make fmt` for that) and [go vet](https://golang.org/cmd/vet/) before opening a pull request.
 2. Make sure you only have two groups in your imports:
-    - group for packages from the standard library
+    - a group for packages from the standard library
-    - group for third parties
+    - a group for third parties

 ### Scripts